mriveralee/webgl-simulation/README.md

 # webgl-simulation

-A quick app that runs a cloth simulation in webgl
-===
+## Description

-## Three.js Webpack ES6 Boilerplate
-A basic boilerplate for a Three.js project including the use of Webpack and ES6 syntax via Babel.
+A quick app that runs a cloth simulation in webgl Includes Three.js Webpack ES6 Boilerplate - A basic boilerplate for a Three.js project including the use of Webpack and ES6 syntax via Babel.

 ## Project Structure
 * build - Directory for built and compressed files from the npm build script